Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 ).

-The rst three sources are reported as primary detections by [4] with line-detection signicances
+The first three sources are reported as primary detections by [4] with line-detection significances

 here for completeness.
 The fourth column shows the deviation of the measured line position